aaron-613/demo-nyc-modern-taxi/js-mqtt-openlayers/README.md

 - taxi icon rotation / scaling / opacity fade-out when done
 - ride hailed / started / ended icons
 - popup info box

+## Build for Dist

+if you do `npm run build`, it's supposed to build you a deployable version.
+Except it misses some included files and the paths are wrong, so I have to figure that out first.
+The version running at https://sg.solace.com/taxi-ol has had some tweaks made.